wine-compholio/wine-staging/README.md

 ...
 ```

-If you're an experienced user, and always want to use wine-compholio, you can also add
+If you're an experienced user, and always want to use wine-compholio, you
-`/opt/wine-compholio/bin` to your bash profile.
-We will not go into detail here, because
+can also add `/opt/wine-compholio/bin` to your bash profile.
+We will not
-such a setup has the big disadvantage, that it hides which version you're using - which
+go into detail here, because such a setup has the big disadvantage, that
-is very important for getting support or reporting bugs.
+it hides which version you're using - which is very important for getting
+support or reporting bugs.

 Submitting bugs
 ---------------

-**Warning: Do not submit bug reports at bugs.winehq.org when using this version!**
+**Warning: Do not submit bug reports at bugs.winehq.org when using this
+version!**

-If you encounter any issues, the first thing you should do is to try it with regular wine.
+If you encounter any issues, the first thing you should do is to try it with
-We're only a very small developer team, and although we would like to do that, we probably
+regular wine.
+We're only a very small developer team, and although we would
-cannot really solve all your Wine bugs.
-When it turns out that the official Wine version also
+like to do that, we probably cannot really solve all your Wine bugs.
+When
+it turns out that the official Wine version also doesn't work, you can file
-doesn't work, you can file a bugreport at the official [Wine bugtracker](http://bugs.winehq.org/).
+a bugreport at the official [Wine bugtracker](http://bugs.winehq.org/).
-Feel free to mention that you also tested with wine-compholio, but all bugreport related
+Feel free to mention that you also tested with wine-compholio, but all
-information (logs, crashdumps, ...) should concentrate only on upstream wine.
+bugreport related information (logs, crashdumps, ...) should concentrate
+only on upstream wine.

-If it turns out, that it works with upstream wine, but not with wine-compholio, then it
+If it turns out, that it works with upstream wine, but not with wine-compholio,
-might be a regression caused by our patches.
-We would like you to report this issue to us,
+then it might be a regression caused by our patches.
+We would like you to
-so we can fix it in future versions.
-You can also report issues, when testing with upstream
+report this issue to us, so we can fix it in future versions.
+You can also
-Wine is impossible or it crashes with a different error (for example much earlier).
+report issues, when testing with upstream Wine is impossible or it crashes
+with a different error (for example much earlier).

-When submitting a application related bug here on github, please make sure to include at least
+When submitting a application related bug here on github, please make sure to
-the following information.
-Generally its always a good idea to provide as much information as
+include at least the following information.
+Generally its always a good idea
-possible, since this will significantly increase chances to provide support and to fix it.
+to provide as much information as possible, since this will significantly
+increase chances to provide support and to fix it.

 1. **Which application triggers the bug**
-	* Application name
+    * Application name and version number
-	* Version number (if available)
-	* Download URL (if available)
+    * How to obtain it (download URL + checksum if public available)

-2. **WINEPREFIX settings**
+2. **What exactly doesn't work**
+    * Log of the terminal output of the application
+    * For visual issues please additionally attach a screenshot, and describe
+      what it should look like
+    * *Optionally:* If you already know whats going wrong, please attach
+      appropriate `WINEDEBUG` logs or excerpts showing the issue.

+2. **Details about your WINEPREFIX**
     * *Recommended:* Test it in a new wine prefix, and report if this works
     * Did you install any overrides? (for examples by using `winetricks`)
     * Did you change any settings by running `winecfg`?

 3. **Information about your wine-compholio version**
     * *Recommended:* Test with regular wine, and report if this works
     * Version number (`/opt/wine-compholio/bin/wine --version`)
     * Patches in your build (`/opt/wine-compholio/bin/wine --patches`)
     * Installed optional libraries (`/opt/wine-compholio/bin/wine --check-libs`)